 - Ability to consistently deliver highest quality of work under extreme pressure will be very important.

 - Ability to work and interact professionally and effectively with all levels of staff.

 - Ability to meet established deadlines and work as a team player in a professional office.

-- Skilled in meeting and dealing with people in a courteous and tactful manner.
+- Skilled in meeting and dealing with people in a courteous manner.

 - Demonstrated ability to review a wide variety of documents, both legal and non-legal documents, including Motions and briefs, and a variety of legal correspondence.

 - Some walking, standing, bending and carrying of small office items